petrvanblokland/DesignDesignSpace/Site.md

 * 1 season $3.900 (3 calendar months)
 * 1 year $7.900

-Discount or split payment for the month, season and year training can be discussed, depending on your personal situation.
+Discount or split payment for the month, season and year trainings can be discussed, depending on your personal situation.

-Students who whish to extend one training level into another, a 50% discount applies to previous payed tuition.
+Students who whish to extend one training level into another, a 50% reduction is applied on previous payed tuition.
 E.g 1 day followed by 1 week: 1/2 $150 + $900 = $975.
 Or 1 week followed by 1 month: 1/2 $900 + $1.900 = $2.350.
 Or 1 week followed by 1 season: 1/2 $900 + $3.900 = $4.350

 Pricing is for individual designers.
 For corporate trainings or groups, please <a href="mailto:buro@petr.com">contact us</a>.